 In the first two articles, we learned the basic things about semiconductor materials.
-You can read those articles by clicking on the Previous Article button at the end of this article.
 Now, we have entered into the applications of Semiconductors.
 Semiconductor materials are used to develop many electronic devices.
-A p-n junction diode is one of those devices.
+A p-n junction diode is one of those.
 In this article, I’m going to discuss the formation, characteristics curves, depletion layer, potential barrier, bias circuit diagram, working principle and uses of a p-n junction diode.

 Contents of this article:

 A p-n junction diode is a semiconductor substrate with p-type and n-type doping at its two sides.
 Obviously, at the p-side doping impurities are the Trivalent atoms and at the n-side, the doping impurities are the pentavalent atoms.